A combinatorial approach to small ball inequalities for sums and differences

-\begin{thm} Let $G$ be a metrizable, locally compact abelian group with Haar measure $\mu$.
-Suppose the following two conditions hold:\\ (1) For any locally integrable function, almost every point of $G$ is a Lebesgue point.\\ (2) We have $\lim\sup_{r\to0}N(B_{r}, B_{r})<\infty$, where $B_r$ is the ball of radius $r$ centered at the identity of $G$.\\ Then for any i.i.d. absolute continuous random variables $X, Y$ in $G$ we have
+\begin{thm} Let $G$ be a metrizable, locally compact abelian group with the Haar measure $\mu$.
+Suppose that the following two conditions hold: \begin{enumerate} \item For any locally integrable function, almost every point of $G$ is a Lebesgue point. \item We have $\limsup_{r\to0}N(B_{r}, B_{r})<\infty$, where $B_r$ is the ball of radius $r$ centered at the identity of $G$. \end{enumerate} For any i.i.d. absolute continuous random variables $X$ and $Y$ in $G$, we have